 The backdoor slider came.
 Gibson could get around on that better than a fastball.
 And you know what followed.

 7. That iconic fist pump just kind of happened.
 It wasn't planned.
-It wasn't something he did before.
+It wasn't something he did.
 Gibson said it was a product of the moment:

 "I never thought about pumping my fists.
 I don't know why I did it.
 It was an act of emotion."